 T-shirts for the teams were purchased from Comet Zone.
 The transaction was entered into the GL 4/2 as a charitable contribution.
 As of 11/5/14, it has never hit the bank records because it has not been paid.
 It was not designated as a liability in any MSB records or treasurer’s reports.

-There was evidence that the students solicited donations and ran auctions or other means to raise money an event.
+There was evidence that the students solicited donations and ran auctions or other means to raise money at the event.
 The MSB treasurer indicated it was related to the Preview event.
 MSB provided no record that donations were recorded or tracked, revenues were recorded tracked for the event as a whole or its games, cash was controlled, expenses were recorded or tracked, or acknowledgements were provided if requested.

 No Participation Project potential was submitted for MCS approval as required by MCS policy.